Top 10 agency directories to list your agency and win clients

 2. Spona (formaly Top Digital Agency)

-One of the key features is their matching algorithm, which helps pair businesses with agencies that align with their specific needs, making it easier for businesses to find the right partner.
-Additionally, Spona has a project posting feature, where businesses can describe their project requirements and allow agencies to bid on them.
+One of the key features is their Spona Connect service, which helps pair businesses with agencies that align with their specific needs, making it easier for businesses to find the right partner.
+Additionally, Spona has a project management platform, which is designed to support successful project completion and has features that make all phases of the project process streamlined for both clients and agencies.
 This feature adds a layer of interaction beyond a simple directory listing, turning Spona into a more dynamic platform.

 The agency listings are relatively detailed compared to other directories.
 Agencies can showcase their services, case studies, and expertise, along with information about their team, client testimonials, and contact details.
-The platform also allows agencies to categorize their services, making it easier for businesses to find agencies specializing in particular areas.
+Agencies can also categorize their services, making it easier for businesses to find agencies specializing in particular areas.

 3. AdForum